 Serving Dallas-Fort Worth

-Wrongful death cases are complicated and it’s necessary to work with a skilled wrongful death lawyer in Arlington TX.
+Wrongful death cases are complicated and it’s necessary to work with a skilled wrongful death lawyer.
 You need someone who understands the laws as they apply to wrongful death and understands the burden of proof that must be met.
 In general, the rule of thumb to remember is that if the decedent had lived and been able to file a personal injury lawsuit, you may have the basis for a wrongful death suit.

 While no amount of money can ever compensate family members for the loss of a loved one, we understand the financial burden of this death.
-At Branch & Dhillon, P.C. we’ll work tirelessly for you.
-Not only will we fight to get your loved one’s medical bills and burial costs paid, we may be able to secure the loss of future income and to obtain damages for your loss of companionship, your loved ones pain and suffering, and other punitive damages.
+At Branch & Dhillon, P.C. in Arlington, TX or our office in Columbia, South Carolina, we’ll work tirelessly for you.
+Not only will we fight to get your loved one’s medical bills and burial costs paid, we may be able to secure the loss of future income and to obtain damages for your loss of companionship, your loved one’s pain and suffering, and other punitive damages.